TOML Syntax

 How to declare comments in the toml file?

 Like a programming language, It supports comments.
 Comments are usually ignored by runtime interpreters.
-Comments are useful to specify the explanation of the configuration data.
-Hash symbol is used for specifying comments at the starting character in the line.
+Comments are useful for specifying the explanation of the configuration data.
+The hash symbol is used for specifying comments at the starting character in the line.

 environment="development"

-It supports single-line comments and does not supports multi-line comments if you want to specify the multiple lines, each line is marked with the # symbol
+It supports single-line comments and does not support multi-line comments. if you want to specify the multiple lines, each line is marked with the # symbol